 The curriculum is based on the Essentials of Baccalaureate Education identified by American Association of Colleges of Nursing and the academic progression model of the National League of Nursing with application of Competencies for Graduates of Baccalaureate Programs.

 The University offers a range of student services, including admissions, registration, financial aid, academic advising, international student advising, technological support, and personal and spiritual counseling.
-Since the proposed program will be based in the main campus, nursing students will have direct access to all these begins on Aug 26th.
+Since the proposed program will be based in the main campus.
 The curriculum will be offered each semester so that students could complete the entire program in three semesters or 18 months as follows.

 *The Bible and General Education requirement may result in a longer degree program for students who do not transfer in those credits.
 Those who do not enough credits will be allowed to complete the requirements during their program at the University.

 In order to achieve this purpose, the program pursues these strategies: